Get Tech Tips

 With the proper PPE and setup procedures, following the manufacturers’ approved operation instructions should be standard across the trade.
 Some would argue that shutting the oxygen off first can cause the little carbon “bunnies” that are created when the acetylene pressure is low enough.
-This is easily rectified by changing the way you setup the torch to begin with keeping acetylene pressure at the tip specified level.
+This is easily rectified by changing the way you set up the torch in the first place, keeping acetylene pressure at the tip-specified level.

 Uniweld Tip 17-1

 Matt Foster from Uniweld mentioned several operating tips for torch tips and setting a flame.
-The most common torch tip he finds most technicians use is the Type 17-1, and is good for pipes with an inside diameter of up to 1”.
-The manufacturer’s design operating pressures for this tip is 5 acetylene/5 oxygen.
-Another common tip is the Rosebud Type 28-2; its operating pressures are 5-7acetylene/5-8 oxygen, and it is good for pipes with an inside diameter of up to 1-5/8”.
-(Caveat: According to Matt, these published operating pressures may be even higher, as torch tip engineering changes over time, and the current catalog has not yet been updated.
+The most common torch tip he finds most technicians use is the Type 17-1, and it's good for pipes with an inside diameter of up to 1”.
+The manufacturer’s design operating pressure for this tip is 5 acetylene/5 oxygen.
+Another common tip is the Rosebud Type 28-2; its operating pressures are 5-7 acetylene/5-8 oxygen, and it is good for pipes with an inside diameter of up to 1-5/8”.
+(Caveat: According to Matt, these published operating pressures may be even higher, as torch tip engineering changes over time and the current catalog has not yet been updated.
 Therefore, when in doubt, take a look at the spec sheet that comes with the torch tip, or call the manufacturer to clear things up).

-The Uniweld welding/brazing tip rated operating pressures can be found in their catalog here.
-The Victor welding/brazing tip rated operating pressure can be found here.
+You can find the Uniweld welding/brazing tip-rated operating pressures in their catalog HERE.
+You can also find the Victor welding/brazing tip-rated operating pressure HERE.
 As you can see, there is no one right answer when it comes to setting regulator pressure at the tanks.
-In schools, it is often taught to set fuel to 5psig at the regulator, and oxy at 10psig at the regulator.
+In schools, it is often taught to set fuel to 5 PSIG at the regulator and oxygen at 10 PSIG at the regulator.
 Some say the pressures should be the same at the regulator.
-The purpose for the pressure specifications is to ensure proper mixing of the gasses for the best quality flame, and to protect the torch rig from damage and compromised safety functions.
-So the answer to how to set your oxyacetylene regulator pressures is: it depends!
+The purpose of the pressure specifications is to ensure proper mixing of the gases for the best quality flame and protect the torch rig from damage and compromised safety functions.
+So, the answer to how to set your oxyacetylene regulator pressures is: it depends!